Princesseuh/erika.florist/content/wiki/linux/archlinux/archlinux.md

 ---
   title: "Why I use Arch Linux"
   tagline: "(i use arch btw)"
-  loadCSSModules: ["code"]
   navigation:
     category: 'linux'
 ---

-Being a nerd, I was always interested in trying out things on my computers and so, eventually that lead to me wanting to become a [florist](/wiki/introtoflowers) when I discovered that computers are well... computers
+Being a nerd, I was always interested in trying out things on my computers and so, eventually that lead to me wanting to become a [florist](/wiki/floristry/intro) when I discovered that computers are well... computers

 But before that, I tried many Linux distributions and like most people, it started with: [Ubuntu](https://ubuntu.com/)